Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

 The Stand-Up Pouch has gained popularity due to its convenience and visibility on supermarket shelves.
 However, traditional SUPs often contain multiple materials, making them difficult to recycle.
 Dow’s new 100% PE SUP addresses this issue using only one raw material, polyethylene, simplifying the recycling process.

 The 100% PE Sustainable Stand-Up Pouches (SUP) offer various benefits across multiple sectors, including cleaning products, beverages, cosmetics, dry and frozen foods, and construction materials.
-It provides full and resistant sealing to prevent leaks, excellent puncture and tear strength, and a high level of recyclability thanks to its nanomaterial composition.
+It provides full, durable sealing to prevent leaks, excellent puncture and tear strength, and a high level of recyclability thanks to its nanomaterial composition.

 Dow’s resins and adhesives used in SUP production offer high strength and lower sealing temperatures, making the sealing process more efficient.
 The pouch also exhibits exceptional moisture and oxygen barrier properties, ensuring product freshness and quality.